aerth/diamond/README.md

 Commands:

   * telinit 0-6 - Tell the server to initialize runlevel X
-  * restart - Short for telinit 6
+  * restart - Return to default runlevel
   * stop - Short for telinit 0
   * load - Load a configuration file (see CONFIG FILE)
   * backup - Return an compressed archive of the database to be used with import